 If your name is attached to more than one submission as a session chair, co-chair, or presenting author, only your first submission will be considered.
 Additional submissions and/or your name on additional submissions will be dropped from the program without further notice.

 Changing or substituting session chairs is not permitted after the session chair/presenting

-The limit of one session per person is new in 2020, with the intent to be able to accommodate
+The limit of one session per person is new, with the intent to be able to accommodate

 more individuals on the program in anticipation of a very large number of session and

 paper/poster submissions, and to more strategically manage the technical program.